Data lake vs. data mesh: Which one is right for you?

 For example, some pundits claim that data lakes are becoming obsolete.
 This argument is based on the idea that you have to move data from one place to another within a data lake architecture in order to query it.
 That’s not true, with the right tools in place.
 The first data lakes built on Hadoop failed, creating “data swamps” that were hard to navigate, but there’s been tremendous innovation since then.
 New models allow you to index multiple data types and make this data available and accessible by streaming it.
 This approach removes the constraints inherent to traditional data lake storage and infrastructure.

-A modern data lake platform enables anyone to query the data where it lives, without having to perform complex ETL pipelines.
+A modern cloud data platform enables anyone to query the data where it lives, without having to perform complex ETL pipelines.
 As mentioned above, modern data lakes are built on cloud object storage and can be activated to support multi-dimensional and multi-model analytics use cases such as full text search, relational queries, and machine learning.
-Data lakes can even complement data warehouses with an open philosophy, offering schema-on-read, loosely coupled storage/compute and flexible use cases that combine to drive innovation by reducing the time, cost, and complexity of data management.
+Data lakes vs. data warehouses don’t have to be an either-or proposition with an open philosophy, offering schema-on-read, loosely coupled storage/compute and flexible use cases that combine to drive innovation by reducing the time, cost, and complexity of data management.

 Some data mesh supporters claim that data lakes are just one of the endpoints within a mesh architecture.
 They’re also right!
 The main argument here is that data will always be distributed, and data mesh architecture embraces that reality.

-While many organizations store data in multiple silos, querying data where it lives within a mesh architecture can only be as fast as the slowest query.
-For organizations looking for faster, more performant queries, it still makes sense to use a data lake platform for analytics within data mesh architecture.
+While many organizations store data in multiple silos, querying data where it lives, within a mesh architecture, can only be as fast as the slowest query.
+For organizations looking for faster, more performant queries, it still makes sense to use a cloud data platform for analytics within a data mesh architecture for AWS (or cloud provider of your choosing).

 The bottom line?
 Data lakes and data meshes can and should coexist, and it’s not an either/or proposition.
 Many organizations already have the cloud infrastructure in place to double down on a data lake approach.